Stirrat Johnson-Marshall

-Early life & studies
+Early life and studies

 Stirrat Johnson-Marshall was born in 1912 in Ajmer, India.
 He was the son of Felix William Norman Johnson-Marshall, a civil servant who worked abroad and his wife, Kate Jane Little.
 He was educated at the Queen Elizabeth School in Kirkby Lonsdale and from 1930-1935 he studied architecture at the University of Liverpool.

 Career

 In 1934 he worked as an assistant at Mercalf & Metcalf and the following year he assisted the Borough of Willsden, Architect's Department.
 During the Second World War, he served with the Royal Engineers in Singapore.
 After the war he worked as Deputy County Architect in Hertfordshire County Council.
 In 1948, he became Chief Architect in the Ministry of Education.

 In 1956, with fellow architect Robert Matthew, he established the firm of RMJM (Robert Matthew, Johnson Marshall) in Edinburgh and London.
 Johnson-Marshall managed the office in London.
 He retired from the firm in 1978 and moved to Gloucestershire.

 He died on 16 December 1981 in his Bristol office.